CIT28/files/w9/ps2p1.md

-## CS50 Problem Set 2 - ATL
+## CS50 Problem Set 2 - Happy to Connect

 ## Setup
-- Create a folder ps2 at the same level as ps1 and ps0, then inside ps2 folder create another folder named atl and then inside that folder create a file named schema.sql and README.md, then commit with message:
+- Create a folder ps2 at the same level as ps1 and ps0, then inside ps2 folder create another folder named alt and then inside that folder create a file named schema.sql and README.md, then commit with message:
-    - **COMMIT MESSAGE - "ATL"**
+    - **COMMIT MESSAGE - "connect ready"**

 ## Problem to Solve
 - Review the Problem to Solve - https://cs50.harvard.edu/sql/2024/psets/2/atl/